-The Graduate Coordinator, selected from the faculty within the department provides oversight for the program and is your liaison between the faculty in your program and the Graduate School.
+Each graduate program has a coordinator.
+Graduate coordinators, selected from departmental faculty, provide oversight for the programs and serve as your liaison between the faculty in your program and the Graduate School.
+A list of graduate coordinators by programs is found in the Appendix.